AntoineL2028/Salezi/README.md

 ### Postman Collection

-For testing and covering all relevant routes for sellers, import the provided Postman collection: Cloudly Backend Postman Collection.
+For testing and covering all relevant routes for sellers, import the provided Postman collection: ./postman-collection/Salezi.postman_collection.json

 ### Install Grafana